 Attendance for clinical days is mandatory.
-Clinical tardiness or absence is required to be made up during the scheduled clinical make up.
+All clinical hours assigned to the course must be completed.
+Students who miss more than 1 day total in a 7-week course or more than 2 days total in a full semester course will fail the course.
+A medical excuse is required in instances of injury or illness that extends beyond one missed clinical day.
 Students who miss clinical days will pay a non-refundable fee of \$100 per day, per course when there is more than one missed clinical day within the semester.